WATCH - England 20 New Zealand 14: Tommy Makinson describes his "special" hat-trick as England claim series victory

 A melee sparked, by Kiwi James Fisher-Harris’ late hit on Sam Tomkins, fired up the hosts and proved the catalyst for their resurgence in a fiercely-contested Test match.

-Connor, the Hull FC centre, provided a lovely assist with an overhead, no-look pass for Makinson - long-listed for Wednesday's Golden Boot - to scamper in for his second try in the 57th minute.
+Connor, the Hull FC centre, provided a lovely assist with an overhead, no-look pass for Makinson - shortlisted for the Golden Boot with outstanding team-mate Elliott Whitehead, Kiwis’ mesmerising captain Dallin Watene-Zelezniak and Australian full-back James Tedesco - to scamper in for his second try in the 57th minute.

 From thereon in, Bennett’s side looked the most dangerous, much like the previous week in Hull.